akkeris/database-broker/README.md

 Similar to the AWS Instance specific settings these are the parameters used in calls to both CreateDBClusuter and CreateDBInstance subsequently.
 See AWS Instance Specific Settings for more information on what fields are ignored or set automatically for the Instance portion.
 For the cluster property (and portion) the fields `DBClusterIdentifier`, `DatabaseName`, `Engine`, `VpcSecurityGroupIds`, `MasterUserPassword`, `MasterUsername` and `Tags` are automatically overwritten, do not set these.
 The VPC Security Group Ids are always set by the security groups defined in the environment.

+IMPORTANT: Becareful changing instance settings, most settings should be on the cluster property and are very rarely permitted on the instance settings.

 ***Sample AWS Cluster Specific Settings***

 ```